Why Are PlanesSOChaotic?

 The Problem

-180 passengers, 60 overhead bins, zero coordination.
+133 passengers, 52 overhead bins (208 total slots), zero coordination.
 Watch what happens when bags are placed first-come, first-served with no data and no plan.

 cockpit